sebapersson/PEtab.jl/docs/src/define_problem/observable_noise_parameters.md

     measurement = [0.7, 0.1, 1.0, 1.5],
 )
 petab_model = PEtabModel(rn, observables, measurements, pest)
-petab_prob = PEtabODEProblem(model)
+petab_prob = PEtabODEProblem(petab_model)
 nothing # hide
 ```

-!!! note "When formulas use non-model quantities" If the observable or noise formula depends
+!!! note "When formulas use non-model quantities"
-on non-model quantities (e.g. scale/offset), define it in `PEtabObservable` (as above)
+    If the observable or noise formula depends on non-model quantities (e.g. scale/offset),
-rather than inside the model system.
-This lets PEtab.jl treat such parameters as non-dynamic
+    define it in `PEtabObservable` (as above) rather than inside the model system.
+This
-and compute gradients efficiently.
+    lets PEtab.jl treat such parameters as non-dynamic and compute gradients more
+    efficiently.

 ## Time-point-specific observable and noise parameters

-Time-point-specific parameters are defined by (1) using special parameter names in the
+Time-point-specific parameters are defined by (i) using special parameter names in the
-`PEtabObservable` formulas, and (2) providing their values per measurement row in the
+`PEtabObservable` formulas, and (ii) providing their values in the measurement table.
+For
-measurement table.
-For instance, assume the first observable (`P`) is on a relative scale
+instance, assume the first observable (`P`) is on a relative scale with two
-with two time-point-specific observable parameters (scale and offset), and `:petab_obs2`
+time-point-specific observable parameters (scale and offset), and `:petab_obs2`
 uses a time-point-specific noise parameter:

 ```@example 1